Afokenelly27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays all users and their home directories, sorted by users
+a script that writes into the file ls_cwd_content the result of the command ls -la